 The founder

-Associate Professor Dan Geva (Ph.D.) graduated from the Sam Spiegel Film School in 1994 with distinct honors.
+Associate Professor Dan Geva (Ph.D.), a research fellow at the university of Haifa, graduated from the Sam Spiegel Film School in 1994 with distinct honors and he has been teaching there since.
 His debut film, Jerusalem: Rhythms of a Distant City (1993), won the Volgin Award and numerous international grand prizes.
 Since then, he has made over 25 full-length documentary films, winning world acclaim in festivals and broadcasts.
 Among the most notable films are What I Saw in Hebron (1999), Routine (2000), The Key (2001), Fall (2003), Think Popcorn (2004), and Noise (2012).
 Geva teaches documentary theory and practice, ethics, film-philosophy, and documentary history.